Canop/broot/documentation.md

 When broot starts, it checks for a configuration file in the standard location defined by your OS and creates one if there's none.

 You can see this location by opening the help with ̀`?`.
 You can also open it directly from the help screen by typing `:o`.

+## Passing commands as program argument

+*Note: this feature is experimental and will probably change.*

+Commands to be executed can be passed using the `--cmd` argument, separated with a space.

+### Direcly search

+    broot --cmd miaou /

+This opens broot and immediately search for "miaou" in `/` as if it were typed in broot's input.

+### Go to the most relevant directory

+    broot --cmd ":p miaou :g"

+This opens broot, goes to the parent directory, searches for "miaou", then opens the selected directory (staying in broot).

+### cd to a directory

+    br --cmd "roulette :c" ~

+This launches broot using the `br` shell function in your home directory, searches for "roulette", then cd to the relevant directory (leaving broot).